SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 create cart frontend page and display the products
 For each product add an option to increase and decrease quantity using + and - buttons.
 Create an Backend endpoint for increase and decrease quantity

+ Milestone 20📝--->
+Create an Backend endpoint that will sent user data create frontend profile page display profile photo, name and email in one section In another section display address and add an button called "Add address" If there are no address display "No address found"